Updated Jan 10, 2018

 Recent work by researchers at the University of Rochester, using human embryonic, embryonic stem cell transplants did indeed cure rats of a Parkinson’s like disease, but, brain tumours began to grow in EVERY animal treated!
 In other projects, leukemia has resulted.

 Research has already proven the beneficial effects of adult “embryonic stem” cell transplants.
 Work at McMaster University, Hamilton, Ontario, Canada (Jiang et al 2003) has shown that the naturally occurring compound guanosine stimulates the precursor cells in the spinal cord [of adult rats] around the site of injury, to proliferate and to differentiate into new myelin-forming cells.
-At this moment, spinal cord patients led by Charlie Cetinkski are engaged in the Golden Horseshoe Marathon to raise funds for human trials.
+At this moment, spinal cord patients led by Charlie Cetinkski are engaged in the Golden Horseshoe to raise funds for human trials.

-Noted researcher Candace Pert, shares her work on peptides in Molecules of Emotion. “… emotions exist in the body as informational chemicals – neuropeptides and receptors.
+Noted researcher Candace Pert, shares her work on peptides in her book, Molecules of Emotion, “… emotions exist in the body as informational chemicals – neuropeptides and receptors.
 They also exist in another realm, the one we experience as feeling, inspiration, love – beyond the physical.
 The emotions move back and forth, flowing freely between both places, and, in that sense, they connect the physical and nonphysical … we know that the way health occurs in the physical body has to do with the flow of the biochemicals of emotion.
 My work has taught me that there is a physical reality to the emotions.”

-In his book, The Biology of Belief, cell biologist and former medical school professor, Bruce Lipton, describes his ground breaking work on how cells receive and process information.
+In his book, Biology of Belief, cell biologist and former medical school professor Bruce Lipton, describes his ground breaking work on how cells receive and process information.
 Lipton writes that conventional researchers have completely ignored the role that the energy of our positive and negative thoughts and words, to heal and destroy, plays in health and disease.
 Lipton tells us that this energy, must be recognized.
 I have no doubt that my love for my children, and my intention to look after them gave me the energy I needed to live.